 1. Preparations

 1.1.
 Prepare/purchase recombinant non-propagating lentiviruses carrying your gene of interest.
 In this study, lentivirus SBI511 expressing copepod green fluorescent protein (copGFP; abbreviated to GFP) from an elongation factor 1a promoter was used for transduction.
-Standard protocols2 were used to produce and titer lentiviruses at titers higher than 1e8 transducing units per ml (TU/ml).
+Standard protocols2 were used to produce and titer lentiviruses at titers higher than 1e8 transducing units per mL (TU/mL).

 Note: Use caution and bleach all material that have been in contact with lentiviruses.
 Refer to your institute’s guidelines for safe use and handling of lentiviruses.